rrudolph/pro-tools/README.md

 # pro-tools
-Custom Python tools for esri ArcGIS Pro software.
+Custom Python tools for esri ArcGIS Pro software. *Note: This repo was recently refactored to a python toolbox.
+Please report any bugs.*

 ## Contents